+Maximize upzoning in the northern part of town to reduce further development "street" on those neighborhoods.
 Yorktown should remain a community of primarily lower-density single-family homes, interspersed with open space preserves.
-But in the interest of promoting adequate housing options for people of all ages, Yorktown should also strive for housing diversity throughout the Town and should continue to allow accessory apartments in residential neighborhoods.
-As new housing is built, both in new subdivisions and in established areas, it will be important to protect natural resources and the quality of life in Yorktown's neighborhoods.
+Yorktown's high neighborhood quality of life is derived from a long history of preserving its rural quality and protecting its natural resources.
+Through upzoning, Yorktown should seek to limit the threat of negative impacts associated with overdevelopment.
+But in In the interest of promoting supporting adequate housing options for people of all ages, Yorktown should also strive for housing diversity throughout the Town. and should continue to allow accessory apartments in residential neighborhoods.
+As new housing is built, both in new subdivisions and in established areas, it will be important to protect natural resources, viewscapes and the quality of life in Yorktown's neighborhoods.
+This chapter Yorktown seekts to balance the need for housing with the community's desire to limit and better manage the negative impacts of development.